The oldest public wildflower garden in the United States

 Above: 1st photo - The inflorescence is a large branched panicle rising above the basal leaves.
 2nd photo - Main branches of the panicle grow in whorl from the main stem and subdivide into smaller branches, each with 3 flowers.

 Below: Individual flowers have 3 white petals with rounded tips but unevenly cut, 3 green sepals that are only half as long as the petals, 6 stamens grouped into 3 pairs are placed against the petals.
 The base of the petals has a patch of yellow between a pair of stamens and the receptacle in the center is light green and rising in a ring around it are 15 to 20 pistils.

 Below: 1st photo - 3 green sepals that are only half as long as the petals.
 2nd photo - The leaves are basal, ovate, with a long stalk.

 Below: 1st photo - The leaves are basal, ovate, with a long stalk.
 2nd photo - A stem node with panicle branches forming.
 At the base of the node are 3 lance-shaped bracts.
 3rd photo - A branch of the panicle subdividing.

 Below: The seed head is flattened on top, somewhat 3-sided.
 The individual seeds are in a vertical circular arrangement.
 Note the small beak on the seeds.

 Notes: Northern Water Plantain is not indigenous to the Garden, but it is to Hennepin County.
 Eloise Butler brought in plants from Washburn Park, Minneapolis, on Sept 18, 1909 and from Savage, MN on July 15, 1910.
 More in 1923 and '24.
 She used the scientific name in vogue at the time of Alisma plantago-aquatica. (see notes above on name changes).
-Martha Crone planted more in 1933.
+Martha Crone planted more in 1933 and 1948.
 The plant is widely distributed across North America being absent only from Nunavut and Labrador in Canada and the southern states of the U.S. from Texas east to the Carolinas.
 Within Minnesota it is found in the majority of counties throughout the state with a number of widely scattered exceptions.
 Of the 3 species native to Minnesota (see 'comparisons' above), only A. triviale has been found in Hennepin County.